person walking in park

 Frequently Asked Questions About Sosoactive Living

-How much physical activity constitutes being ‘sosoactive’?
+How much activity is considered ‘sosoactive’?